pingswept/pysolar/README.markdown

 ## Support ##

-You can email the original author [Brandon Stafford](http://rascalmicro.com) at brandon at pingswept org.
+Your first move should be to read the [documentation](http://docs.pysolar.org) and think.
+But you've probably already tried that.

+Your second move is to ask a question on the [pysolar-discuss](http://lists.pysolar.org) mailing list.
+The original author of Pysolar, [Brandon Stafford](http://rascalmicro.com), monitors the mailing list.
 Please understand that I wrote (most of) Pysolar around a decade ago when I worked in the solar industry.
 Now, I'm an electrical engineer who just maintains Pysolar as a fun hobby.
+The other people on the list are other users like you-- some are experts; some are amateurs.
+None of them are getting paid for this.

+To subscribe to the mailing list, send a blank email to pysolar-discuss+subscribe@pysolar.org.
+After a few minutes, you'll get a confirmation message; reply to the confirmation to complete the subscription.

+In order to post to the list, you have to subscribe.
+You also have to pass a threshold of civil discourse regulated by me.

+The archive of the list is publicly available here: http://lists.pysolar.org/.

+If you ever want to unsubscribe, send an email to pysolar-discuss+unsubscribe@pysolar.org and reply to the confirmation message.
+If you run into trouble, just send me an email at brandon@pingswept.org, and I'll remove your address manually.

 Please report bugs to [the issue tracker on Github](https://github.com/pingswept/pysolar/issues); I am automatically notified when a new issue is opened.